ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/serverless_and_dedicated/02_sls_pars.md

 If the limit is exceeded, a query is not accepted for execution and the `Throughput limit exceeded` error is returned.
 This error means that you can safely resend your query later.
 We recommend that you use the statements supplied as part of the {{ ydb-short-name }} SDK when re-sending.
 The proposed statements implement repetition algorithms that use different repetition strategies depending on error type and code: zero delay, exponentially increasing delay, fast or slow repetition, and others.

 The limit is triggered with some delay, so the `Throughput limit exceeded` error is returned for a subsequent query rather than the specific query that resulted in exceeding the limit.
 Once the limit is triggered, queries won't be accepted for execution for a period approximately equal to the ratio of the queries exceeding the limit to the limit itself.
-If you use 1000 RUs, for instance, for the execution of a single query while your limit is 100 RUs, new queries won't be accepted for 10 seconds.
+For example, if you use 1000 RUs for the execution of a single query while your limit is 100 RUs/sec, new queries won't be accepted for 10 seconds.

 To reduce the risk of rejection under uneven load, {{ ydb-short-name }} flexibly applies restrictions using a bandwidth reservation mechanism (`burst capacity`).
 As long as you use fewer RU processing requests than specified in the restriction, the unused bandwidth is reserved.
 During peak usage, more bandwidth than specified in the restriction may be temporarily available from the accumulated reserve.